sv3nio/LoRa-Remote-Sensor-Display/README.md

 # LoRa Remote Sensor Display

-An extensible, LoRa based remote monitor system powered by the [Adafruit Feather M0 RFM96 LoRa](https://www.adafruit.com/product/3179).
+An extensible, LoRa based remote monitor system powered by the [Adafruit Feather M0 RFM96 LoRa](https://www.adafruit.com/product/3179) microcontroller.
 The project is comprised of two parts: a Display Station and any number of Sensors.

 ## Display Station